JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/cyclooctane.md

 It is known that the solution set of these equations is homeomorphic to a [union of the Klein bottle and a sphere](https://www.ncbi.nlm.nih.gov/pubmed/20572697), which intersect in two rings.

-In this example, we demonstrate how to obtain points from the cyclooctane variety, which then can be further processed using, for instance, [persistent homology](https://en.wikipedia.org/wiki/Persistent_homology).
+In this example, we demonstrate how to obtain points from the cyclooctane variety, which then can be further processed using, for instance, [persistent homology](https://en.wikipedia.org/wiki/Persistent_homology) and [Ripser](https://github.com/Ripser/ripser).

 Let's define the equations in Julia for $c^2 = 5$.
 For this, we use the following normalization: since the equation of cyclooctane are invariant under simultaneous translation and rotation of the $z_i$, we define $z_1$ to be the origin, $z_8=(c,0,0)$ and $z_7$ to be rotated, such that its last entry is equal to zero.
 Thus we get a system of equations in $17$ variables.